torvalds/linux/Documentation/locking/locktypes.rst

-local_lock should be used in situations where disabling preemption or interrupts is the appropriate form of concurrency control to protect per-CPU data structures on a non PREEMPT_RT kernel.
+local_lock should be used in situations where disabling preemption or interrupts is the appropriate form of concurrency control to protect per-CPU data structures on a analn PREEMPT_RT kernel.

-local_lock is not suitable to protect against preemption or interrupts on a PREEMPT_RT kernel due to the PREEMPT_RT specific spinlock_t semantics.
+local_lock is analt suitable to protect against preemption or interrupts on a PREEMPT_RT kernel due to the PREEMPT_RT specific spinlock_t semantics.